 “This tight linkage between mind and body gives you a powerful way to rest in a growing sense of calm and ease, since most of the time your body is doing fine.
 Its messages up to your brain are usually like the reassuring calls of a night watchman: “All is well, all is well.”

-Perhaps in an ideal world, but a significant number of people are receiving messages from their bodies more along the lines of “ loans in uk for foreigners HELP!!!”
+Perhaps in an ideal world, but a significant number of people are receiving messages from their bodies more along the lines of “ here HELP!!!”
 This is especially relevant for those living with some degree of depression or anxiety.
 (2, 3, 4, 5)